-- Discuss the contribution of public choice theory. - understand the contributions of different public choice theorists - Explain the concept of rent seeking concept of Gordon Tullock. - Elucidate the normative of James Buchanan. - Examine the work of the Anthony Downs. - Describe the vies of Niskanen in Bureaucracy
+- Realize the contribution of public choice theory. - Understand the contributions of different public choice theorists - Explain the concept of rent seeking concept of Gordon Tullock. - Elucidate the normative of James Buchanan. - Examine the work of the Anthony Downs.

 The field of public choice is now some sixty years old and it has become important theory in almost all three subject, political sciences, public administration and economics.
 Public choice theory has tremendous contribution in the field of politics and administration.
-Its distinct approach, methodology and the mechanisms has brought new dimension in the study of political processs, institutions and public finance.
+Its distinct approach, methodology and the mechanisms has brought new dimension in the study of political process, institutions and public finance.
 Apart from that there are some scholars who have contributed to grow public choice theory as influential theory which as now to be said as the lineage of New Public Management and the Game Theory.